Sport in Turkey: Gridiron & rugby

+Handball & beach handball

 2010 Beach Handball World Championships were held between June 23–27 in Antalya.
 The Turkish national team won twice the silver medal at the World Championships in 2004 and 2006, and the bronze medal in 2010.
 The Turkish women's national team also won the silver medal at the 2004 World Championships.
+Yeliz Özel of Ankara is a Turkish handballer.

 Fencing

 Turkey hosted the 2009 World Fencing Championships held from September 30 to October 8 in Antalya.
+Turkey competes in all three fencing disciplines: foil, épée, and sabre.